Dr Sharon Cox

 I have previously taught and managed units within the MSc in Nutrition for Global Health and I have been a tutor for units on distance based learning MSc courses: ID202 “Nutrition and Infection” (MSc Infectious Diseases) & EPM201 "Study Design: writing a grant application" (MSc Epidemiology).

-In my role at the Nagasaki Graduate School of Tropical Medicine & Global Health, I am involved in a new MSc in Global Health taught alongside a Masters in Public Health and MSc in Tropical Medicine.
+In my role at the Nagasaki Graduate School of Tropical Medicine & Global Health, I teach on the three graduate courses; the MSc in Global Health, Masters in Public Health and MSc in Tropical Medicine.
 I coordinate the joint teaching in epidemiology and statistics between LSHTM and Nagasaki staff on the above Masters programmes.
-I also teach sessions on epidemiology, research methodology and organise the Nutrition and Global Health module in Semester 3.
+I also teach sessions on nutrition, research methodology and organise the Nutrition and Global Health module in Semester 3.

 In collaboration with colleagues in infectious diseases I am conducting research to investigate how nutrition and nutritional management of moderate and severe acute malnutrition and diabetes may determine TB disease outcomes.
 This includes a study of acutely unwell patients admitted to the TB ward in the Philippines with investigators from the San Lazaro Hospital, Manila.
-In collaboration with with the Nutrition Centre Philippines and the Filipino National TB Programme we recently completed a cross-sectional study in TB patients recieving anti-TB treatment through public TB-DOTS clinics in sites in Manila and rural/semi-rural sites in the Western Visayas Region (ISRCTN12506117).
-In August 2018 we started recruiting Filipino TB patients (N=800) at the start of treatment with planned follow-up until 2 years post-treatment.
+In collaboration with with the Nutrition Centre Philippines and the Filipino National TB Programme we completed a cross-sectional study in TB patients recieving anti-TB treatment through public TB-DOTS clinics in sites in Manila and rural/semi-rural sites in the Western Visayas Region (ISRCTN12506117).
+In February 2019 we finsihed recruiting Filipino TB patients (N=902) at the start of treatment with planned follow-up until 2 years post-treatment (ISRCTN16347615).
 Within this cohort, there are currently 3 Phd student research projects covering health economics, health systems and psychosocial health, supported by expert researchers in these areas at LSHTM and elsewhere.